vre-hub/vre-hub.github.io/index.md

 If you want to deploy the VRE on your own infrastructure, of you want to submit an issue to help us improve the platform, please follow the [developer documentation](docs/developer.md).

 ### Contact

-- To contact the team at CERN working on the implementatin of the VRE, join the **[Slack channel](https://eosc-escape.slack.com/archives/C03Q65M1U5V)** or email us at *escape-cern-ops@cern.ch*.
+To contact the team at CERN working on the implementatin of the VRE, join the **[Slack channel](https://eosc-escape.slack.com/archives/C03Q65M1U5V)** or email us at *escape-cern-ops@cern.ch*.

+### Join the community
+There are two recurrent meetings open to all scientists/researchers/developers interested in the VRE.

-- To participate to the **VRE working-group monthly meetings**, join here: https://indico.cern.ch/category/17065/.
-These are intended for developers and system administrators who are supporting scientific infrastructures.
-It is an informal space to stimulate discussion and keep all the members up to date with the latest news and hot topics on the development and deployment of tools and services within the broad field of scientific analysis platforms.
+- The [**VRE working-group monthly meetings**](https://indico.cern.ch/category/17065/) are intended for developers and system administrators who are supporting scientific infrastructures.
+They constitute an informal space to stimulate discussion and keep all the members up to date with the latest news and hot topics on the development and deployment of tools and services within the broad field of scientific analysis platforms.
-- If you are a user of the VRE and you are experiencing technical issues, please join the **VRE users bi-weekly meetings on Tuesdays at 14 CET** at: https://indico.in2p3.fr/category/1033/
+- The [**VRE users bi-weekly meetings on Tuesdays at 14 CET**](https://indico.in2p3.fr/category/1033/) are intended for users of the VRE who are experiencing technical issues, want to learn more about the VRE deployment, are in need of extra resources or want their software to be included in the VRE.